xavdid/website/source/posts/2018-02-21-a-few-more-favorites.html.md

 <br />
 Winner: **Pokémon: Sun**

 I've been catching _most of 'em_ since elementary school.
 I haven't played every single [generation](https://en.wikipedia.org/wiki/Pok%C3%A9mon_(video_game_series)#Generations) (I missed the past few), but I'm glad I got back into the series in time for *[Pokémon: Sun](https://www.pokemon-sunmoon.com/en-us/)*.
 It was the first game I played on my new 3DS (I'm very [patient](https://www.reddit.com/r/patientgamers/)) and it made a statement right away that it was *different*.
 Most notably, it removed HMs, the unforgettable moves your Pokémon had to know to explore new areas.
 No longer do I have to base my team on where I'm going to explore.
-That's right, I get 6 Pokémon all ready for battle.
+That's right, I get 6 Pokémon, all ready for battle.
 They also tweaked battle experience distribution it so everyone in your party gets some, meaning no one Pokémon falls too far behind; a welcome boon.
 The graphics took a big step up and the world felt dynamic and explorable.
 Not being locked onto a grid helped with that, as did the multitude of biomes and Pokémon available to find.

 Improvements aside, the game wasn't perfect.
 For a story-focused outing, the story is on the weaker side.
 It's a little hokey and the talking Pokédex gets old quickly.
 The cities are fairly forgettable.
 The inconsistent nature of the island trials (the replacement for the gym system) was frustrating.
 The battle trials were cool, but the "wander around and pick up item" trials were not.